marcel9804/data-analysis-dashboard-marcelsparks/docs/weekly-exercises/week1-exercises.md

 ### Investigation Questions
 1. What props does `DataUpload` expect?
 (Check the interface)
+   - Based on the interface, DataUpload only expects the prop onDataLoad, which is a function that takes data (array of DataRow objects), fileName (string representing the name of the file), and it returns nothing (void).
 2. How is the `onDataLoad` function passed from parent to child?
+   - The parent creates a function named handleDataLoad that knows how to use the CSV data.
+From there, the parent passes it down as onDataLoad.
+The child function, DataUpload, calls that function once the parsing is done.
 3. What happens when you upload a CSV file?
+   - When a CSV file is uploaded, the application reads the file, registers the comma-separated data as rows & columns, the processes the data according to the application.

 ### Steps
 1. Open `src/components/DataUpload.tsx`